alexjamesmalcolm/human-readable-ids/README.md

 - brave-ladybug-90

 My problem is that I often want ids that I can type without having to look at twice (nor telling someone else twice).

-I should be able to shout one of these ids across the room to a co-worker or spouse and have them be able to enter it without any confusion.
+I should be able to shout one of these ids across the room to a coworker or spouse and have them be able to enter it without any confusion.

-Currently the id space is about 1,000,000 ids (100 * 100 * 100).
+Currently the id space is 12,520,970 ids (539 adjectives * 230 animals * 101
+numbers).

 The goal is to have several billion possible combinations by adding more words as well as expanding the ids to have verbs and adverbs.
 For a larger address space now, consider:

 - Human Readable IDs for Node.js and Browser: <https://github.com/linus/greg/>
 - Human Readable IDs for Java: